s-ga/kwalify_to_json_schema/README.md

 * Kwalify 'date' type is not supported and is ignored
 * Kwalify 'time' type is not supported and is ignored
 * Kwalify 'timestamp' type is not supported and is ignored
+* Kwalify 'unique' is not supported by JSON Schema and is ignored

 ## Command line